joshgav/joshgav.github.io/_posts/2023-05-08-kubecon-amsterdam.md

 To meet this demand a plethora of projects exist and continue to emerge to reduce Kubernetes APIs to smaller resource types fit for specific use cases.
 In my opinion [Helm](https://helm.sh/) and it's values.yaml "APIs" is an example of this pattern; more modern possibilities include [Kratix](https://kratix.io/)'s [promises](https://kratix.io/docs/main/reference/promises/intro) and [Crossplane](https://www.crossplane.io/)'s [Composite Resources](https://docs.crossplane.io/v1.12/concepts/composition/).

-This distinction between full Kubernetes APIs (aka custom resource definitions) and API "views" for platform users leads me to continue to advocate for Kubernetes resources as a "source of truth" and point of interobility and policy for software-defined infrastructure, while in parallel seeking conventions for the API-reducing frameworks seeking to encapsulate the complexity of those full APIs.
+This distinction between full Kubernetes APIs (aka custom resource definitions) and API "views" for platform users leads me to continue to advocate for Kubernetes resources as a "source of truth" and point of interoperability and policy for software-defined infrastructure, while in parallel seeking conventions for the API-reducing frameworks seeking to encapsulate the complexity of those full APIs.

 ## OCI is about more than container images